Frequently Asked Questions

 If you cannot field at least 4 players (including 3 borrowed players) please give as much advance notice as possible to your team manager who can let the registrar know.
 Our priority is to try and let the other team know as soon as possible so they let their team know.
 In the case of a forfeit a pitch will always be available to have a training session or a friendly scratch match.

-The competition starts on the week beginning of the 22nd of October 2019 and finishes on the 5th of February 2020 with a finals and gala day.
-There will be a Christmas break from the 19th of December to the 13th of January 2020.
+The competition starts on the week beginning of the 25th of October 2021 and finishes on 10th of February 2021 with a finals and gala day.
+There will be a Christmas break from the 24th of December to the 17th of January 2021.

 Rain is not a problem but we still need to be vigilant about lightning.
 Most lightning storms pass over quickly however if the referee believes the weather is too severe then the games will be called off.
 Games generally will not be called off just because it is raining.

 Due to the timing of the matches the temperature is usually at a manageable level in the summer.
 Again if the referee believes the weather to be unmanageable then the game will be called off however in the past we have not yet deemed this necessary.

 Why do you want to know the U/6-U/11 scores if they have no competition table.